 - STOP DREAD MERGING: Touch your darlings about once a week, particularly at the back and check they're not joining at the base.
 If they are pull them apart.
 If you do this from the start, regularly, then you will never ever get dreads joining together!

-- MAINTENANCE: Have your regrowth done about every 3 months if you'd like your dreads to always be neat, or every 6 months if you don't mind a bit of top fuzz.
+- MAINTENANCE: Have your regrowth done or learn how to do DIY Maintenance, about every 3 months if you'd like your dreads to always be neat, or every 6 months if you don't mind a bit of top fuzz.
 If you love to "do it yourself" then you should grab my DIY Dread Maintenance Course!
 It will teach you exactly how to lock in your regrowth, get in the loops and bumps and remove your dread fuzz using the Divine Hand and Hook method of dreadlocking.
 This means you can do all your own dread maintenance, never have to split and tuck or loop your dreads through, never need sticky wax or lock peppa and save up to $1000 a year!
-(For a limited time this course is on offer totally free!
-Grab the deal on the Welcome page)

 - CHILLIN: Enjoy the simplicity, coz your Divine Hand & Hook Dreadlocks are locked so well that your dreads really don't need as much thought or work as normal hair.
 This is a very different experience from if you have dreads made just with backcomb and roll, chemicals or wax.
 If they have been made this way, find a good hook loctician or grab the DIY maintenance course and pass the hook through your dreads till they're tighter so you don't have to worry too!